joscha-st/bad_walden_stadtwerke/Code/README.md

 ### Codestyle and Conventions
 We decided to use the typical **camel case** java conventions with Classes starting with a capital letter and variables etc. starting with a lower case letter.
 Additionally, we agreed to use **.this** when referring to the current instant of a class.
 For documentation, we utilize **JavaDoc** to ensure that all code elements are adequately described, facilitating easier maintenance and understanding.
 We employ **JUnit** for writing and executing unit tests, ensuring that our codebase remains robust and error-free.

+### Use of Maven ###
+We decidet to use maven in our project.
+[Maven](https://maven.apache.org/) is a powerful project management and  build automation tool that is widely used in Java projects.
+It simplifies the build process like compiling code, packaging binaries, and managing dependencies through a central piece of configuration called the Project Object Model (POM) file.

 ### Restrictive use of dependencies
 We used dependencies very restrictively only including:
 **JavaFX Controls**